axu2/improved-seam-carving/README.md

 The first paper determined the energy of a pixel using some edge detection algorithm.

-The second paper determined the energy of a pixel by first getting the accumulated energy of the three possible seams the pixel could be the bottom of.
+The second paper determined the energy of a pixel by first getting the accumulated energy of the three possible seams the pixel could be a part of.
 It adds these three accumulated energies to the the gradient of the new edges that are created when removing each of three seams respectively to calculate three